The Private Wealth & Private Client Review: Russia

 There are no special or unusual rules for succession in Russia.

 Business operations can be conducted in the Russian Federation by using one of several organisational forms.

 The most common entities for assets structuring used in the Russian Federation include the following:

 - open joint-stock companies;

 - closed joint-stock companies;

 - public and religious organisations (associations);

-There are separate business and non-profit organisations conducting a specific type of business activities (for example, insurance companies, credit institutions, stock exchanges, etc) and are not able to participate in other types of activities.
+There are separate business and non-profit organisations for conducting a specific type of business activity (for example, insurance companies, credit institutions, stock exchanges) that are not able to participate in other types of activities.

 Traditional trusts do not exist in Russia; however, the Russian Civil Code includes the concept of fiduciary property management contract.